Eureka High School (California): History

 Established in 1896, Eureka High School was the first high school on the far North Coast of California.
 The current main Eureka High School building, at 1900 J Street, is a Gothic Revival structure originally built in 1925 as the Eureka Junior High.
 The building was designed by John J. Donovan of Oakland and built by James McLaughlin of San Francisco.
 The site occupied by the current science building is on the location of the original high school main building, built by W. H. Weeks in 1914-1915, which was demolished after analysis deemed it too damaged to save following damage from earthquakes, culminating in the early 1960s.
 It was remarkably similar to a high school Weeks designed for Santa Cruz, which survives and is in use to this day.

 As the school year began in September 1981, Eureka City Schools consolidated the high school from a junior high/senior high system to a middle school/high school configuration, thus changing the name from Eureka Senior High School to Eureka High School, as the administration endeavored to manage effects of declining enrollment.
 From that time Freshmen have attended the school along with Sophomores, Juniors, and Seniors.

 In 2010, there was an earthquake off of Humboldt County, California.
 The school auditorium (located in the main building) was closed because of concerns related to structural security.
 It was reopened in late 2011.

+In 2025, Eureka High School was a prominent filming location for the Paul Thomas Anderson film One Battle After Another.

 Mascot and school colors

-The Eureka High School mascot is the Logger, based on the logging industry which has historically been the major economic industry of the area.
+The Eureka High School mascot is the Logger, based on the logging industry which is a major economic industry of the area.
 The school colors of EHS are red and green and are based on the redwood tree (red bark/wood, green foliage) and extensive forests of the region.